reab5555/AI-Image-Anomaly-Detection/README.md

 The system is a pipeline that integrates multiple models.
 1. **LLM Analysis:** An image is input and given to the LLM.
 This LLM identifies the image's surprisingness, assigns a surprise level (1-5), and provides a textual explanation of what's expected versus unexpected.
-2. **Object Detection:** If deemed surprising, the identified surprising element serves as a prompt for the `owlv2-base-patch16` object detection model.
-This returns a bounding box around the element in the image.
-3. **Segmentation:** The bounding box from the detection model is used as a prompt to the `sam-vit-base` model for detailed segmentation.
-The model outputs a mask accurately outlining the surprising element.
-4. **Overlay and Output:** The segmentation mask and bounding box are overlaid onto the original image, and shown with the analysis text.
-The resulting image and text are presented through the Gradio interface.

     *   **Prompt:**
         ```